quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 </a>

-You can also run the code privided in the Notepad in two ways:
+You can also run the code provided in the Notepad in two ways:

 - On the cloud: copy and paste into a jupyter notebook in the [IBM Quantum Lab](https://lab.quantum-computing.ibm.com/hub/user/61fd84d86d6fac71e735e60e/lab)
 - Locally: you can [install Qiskit](https://qiskit.org/) and run the code on your local machine